-For nearly a decade, A.J. has concentrated his practice on legal ethics and professional responsibility issues.
-He represents law firms and individual lawyers facing the break-up of their firms or lawyer departures from a firm.
-He also represents lawyers and law firms being sued by their former law partners.
+A.J.’s successes as a litigator are complemented by his substantial expertise in legal ethics and professional responsibility.
+He advises law firms and individual lawyers facing the breakup of their firms or lawyer departures and he provides counsel to attorneys and law firms being sued by their former law partners.

-A.J. is a frequent lecturer on legal ethics issues, including conflicts of interest, client confidentiality, the attorney-client privilege, law firm advertising and risk management, and law firm departures.
-Since 2007, he also has represented SKO on these issues as the firm’s Deputy General Counsel.
-A.J. is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®.
+A.J. is a frequent lecturer on law industry issues, including conflicts of interest, client confidentiality, attorney-client privilege, law firm advertising and risk management, and law firm departures.

 Whether consulting with clients or speaking to attorneys, A.J. employs a combination of diplomacy and strategic thinking—skills that stem from his lifelong passion for history, especially military history.
 He draws on these strengths to provide clients with well-rounded advice that addresses their immediate concerns and helps them plan for the future.